stevana/coverage-guided-pbt/README-unprocessed.md

 ## Example test runs using the prototype

+### Traditional use of coverage

+Let's start by having a look at how one would typically write a property using vanilla `quickCheck`.
+Consider `insert`ing into an already sorted
+list:

 ``` {.haskell include=src/QuickCheckV1.hs snippet=insert}
 ```

+If we do so, then we resulting list should remain sorted:

 ``` {.haskell include=src/QuickCheckV1.hs snippet=prop_insert1}
 ```

+This test passes:

 ```
 >>> quickCheck prop_insert
 OK, passed 100 tests.
 ```

+What do the test cases that are generated look like?
+This is where `classify` comes in:

 ``` {.haskell include=src/QuickCheckV1.hs snippet=prop_insert2}
 ```

+Running this property, we get some statistics about the generated data:

 ```
 >>> quickCheck prop_insert'